lhasmi/ft_transcendance/README.md

 ### Additional Tips
 - **Testing:** I recommend using tools like Postman or similar to thoroughly test these endpoints before integrating them into the frontend.

+##### For the form handling profile pictures
+ the frontend form that submits to this API should use enctype="multipart/form-data"